amirkdv/biseqt/README.md

 ## To Do
 * Missing features:
   * [ ] Perform assembly on condensed sequences.
-  * [ ] Figure out a way to draw the comparison of two layouts in colors.
+  * [x] Figure out a way to draw the comparison of two layouts in colors.
+  * [ ] Deal with potential cycles: they don't seem to occur (but there's a chance; see belowW).
+Removing weak edges until the overlap graph is acyclic should work.
 * Improvements:
   * [ ] Deal with the case where two sequences mostly overlap (with close start and ends).
-This may lead to a correctly heavy edge but with the wrong direction.
+This may lead to a correctly heavy edge but with the wrong direction and thus a cycle that is not easy to fix.
 Either:
     * ignore problematic pairs of sequences; the missing edge will most likely not have a consequence on the longest path (since the two sequences have mostly common neighbors).